thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 * On demand reconciliation
 * Scheduled reconciliation

-It is important to note that each application must have Scheduled reconciler as thier guarantees regular reconciliation & is not dependent on external actors.
+It is important to note that each application must have Scheduled reconciler as this guarantees regular reconciliation & is not dependent on external actors.
 The other two types of reconciliations are optional but preferred

 In a typical application, you would have all three reconcilers to reduce the amount of time the system will be in inconsistent state in case of unexpected failures